Quantum thermal machine regimes in the transverse-field Ising model: Conclusion

 \section{Conclusion}

 We have presented the quantum thermal machine regimes for the transverse-field Ising model with an infinitesimal work stroke.
 In this scenario the heat flows are fixed by the temperatures of the hot and cold reservoirs.
 This results in either the heat engine or accelerator regime, dependent on the difference in equilibrium transverse magnetization at the two temperatures.
-We have identified the physical mechanisms behind the regimes of operation, connecting the low temperature operation to the behaviour of quasiparticles and the high temperature operation to an approximate equation of state for the system.
+We have identified the physical mechanisms behind the regimes of operation, connecting the low-temperature operation to the behavior of low-energy excitations and the high-temperature operation to an approximate equation of state for the system.
 This qualitative understanding also explains the regimes of operation for a finite-size work stroke when the difference in hot and cold reservoir temperatures are sufficiently large relative to the work stroke.
 Otherwise, refrigerator and heater regimes can emerge.
+Although most of our analysis here has been done in the thermodynamic limit, we have also shown that similar results hold in finite-size systems, as would be realised experimentally.